-Building Type Definition line production.
+Building Type Definition production area that has high-ceilings and contains heavy equipment used for assembly line production.
 These building types may be distinguished by categorizing NIACS (SIC) codes according to the needs of the Program Administrator.
 High School/Middle School Applies to facility space used as a school building for 7th through 12th grade students.
 This does not include college or university classroom facilities and laboratories, vocational, technical, or trade schools.
 The total gross floor area should include all supporting functions such as administrative space, conference rooms, kitchens used by staff, lobbies, cafeterias, gymnasiums, auditoria, laboratory classrooms, portable classrooms, greenhouses, stairways, atria, elevator shafts, small landscaping sheds, storage areas, etc. Hospital Applies to a general medical and surgical hospital (including critical access hospitals and children's hospitals) that is either a stand-alone building or a campus of buildings.
 Spaces more accurately characterized as a Healthcare Clinic should use that definition.
 The definition of Hospital accounts for all space types that are located within the Hospital building/campus, such as medical offices, administrative offices, and skilled nursing.
 The total floor area should include the aggregate floor area of all buildings on the campus as well as all supporting functions such as: stairways, connecting corridors between buildings, medical offices, exam rooms, laboratories, lobbies, atria, cafeterias, storage areas, elevator shafts, and any space affiliated with emergency medical care, or diagnostic care.
 Hotel/Motel Combined (All Spaces) Applies to buildings that rent overnight accommodations on a room/suite basis, typically including a bath/shower and other facilities in guest rooms.
 The total gross floor area should include all interior space, including guestrooms, halls, lobbies, atria, food preparation and restaurant space, conference and banquet space, health clubs/spas, indoor pool areas, and laundry facilities, as well as all space used for supporting functions such as elevator shafts, stairways, mechanical rooms, storage areas, employee break rooms, back-of-house offices, etc. Hotel does not apply to fractional ownership properties such as condominiums or vacation timeshares.
 Hotel properties should be owned by a single entity and have rooms available on a nightly basis.
-Hotel/Motel All the common areas open to guests of the hotel such as the lobby, corridors and Common Areas Hotel/Motel Guest stairways, and other spaces that may have continuous or large lighting and HVAC hours.
-Applies to the guest rooms of the hotel or motel.
-These spaces are occupied integrittently.
-Room Light Industry intermittantly.
+Hotel/Motel All the common areas open to guests of the hotel such as the lobby, corridors and Common Areas stairways, and other spaces that may have continuous or large lighting and HVAC hours.
+Hotel/Motel Guest Room Applies to the guest rooms of the hotel or motel.
+These spaces are occupied Light Industry intermittantly.
 Applies to buildings that are dedicated to manufacturing activities.
 Light industry buildings are characterized by consumer product and component manufacturing .These building types may be distinguished by categorizing NIACS (SIC) codes according to the needs of the Program Administrator.
 Miscellaneous Applies to spaces that do not fit clearly within any available categories should be designated as "miscellaneous".
-Multifamily-Mid Rise Applies to residential buildings with up to four floors, including all public and multiuse spaces within the building envelope.
-Small Multifamily buildings best described as a house should use the residential measure characterizations.
-Multifamily-High Rise Combined (All Spaces) Applies to residential buildings with five or more floors, including all public and multiuse spaces within the building envelope.
+MedicalMultifamily- Mid Rise Multifamily-High Rise Combined (All Spaces) Applies to residential buildings with five or more floors, including all public and multiuse spaces within the building envelope.
 Gross Floor Area should include all fully-enclosed space within the exterior walls of the building(s) including living space in each unit (including occupied and unoccupied units), interior common areas (e.g. lobbies, offices, community rooms, common kitchens, fitness rooms, indoor pools), hallways, stairwells, elevator shafts, connecting corridors between buildings, storage areas, and mechanical space such as a boiler room.
 Open air stairwells, breezeways, and other similar areas that are not fully-enclosed should not be included in the Gross Floor Area.